 My research has been published in the International Journal of Communication, Internet Policy Review, Temple Law Review, and Global Media and China.
 I also actively engage in public debates.
 My work has appeared in Wired, The Washington Post, Tech Won’t Save Us, CNN, and Euractiv, among others.

-My research agenda is informed by my networks of policymakers and human rights practitioners.
-I’ve coordinated the deployment of tools like UNESCO’s Internet Universality Indicators in Argentina; I designed and managed the process that led to the Contract for the Web, a global initiative to protect digital rights launched by web inventor Tim Berners-Lee; and led workshops where human rights activists and policymakers explored trends in digital rights and human rights in order to re-design their strategic approaches to urgent problems.
-I have also been a Fellow (2017–2018) and Affiliate (2019–2024) at the Harvard Berkman Klein Center.
+Originally from Argentina, my research agenda emerges from sustained engagement with policymakers and human rights practitioners across the world.
+I have designed and managed the process that led to the Contract for the Web, a global initiative to protect digital rights launched by web inventor Tim Berners-Lee.
+I was also a Fellow (2017–2018) and Affiliate (2019–2024) at the Harvard Berkman Klein Center, coordinated research for UNESCO, and convened workshops where human rights activists and policymakers explored trends in digital rights and human rights in order to re-design their strategic approaches to urgent problems.

-Earlier, I worked with civil society organizations in Latin America, developing digital tools to monitor judicial appointments in Argentina, and exposing gaps in digital inclusion policies in Mexico, among others projects.
-These experiences helped me understand how bureaucracies operate, and the value of connecting research to participatory practices.
-I deploy these approaches as co-initiator the Non-Aligned Tech Movement, a network of 120+ researchers and practitioners re-imagining tech futures.
+I have worked with civil society organizations across Latin America, developing digital tools to monitor judicial appointments in Buenos Aires, and exposing gaps in digital inclusion policies in Mexico, among many others projects.
+I understand the value of grounding my research in open and participatory practices that involve affected stakeholders and the public.
+I deploy these approaches as co-initiator of the Non-Aligned Tech Movement, a network of 120+ researchers and practitioners re-imagining tech futures.

-Trained in law (Universidad Torcuato Di Tella), policy (Blavatnik School of Government, University of Oxford), internet studies (Oxford Internet Institute), and communication (USC Annenberg), I thrive in interdisciplinary spaces.
+Trained in law (Universidad Torcuato Di Tella), policy (Blavatnik School of Government, University of Oxford), internet studies (Oxford Internet Institute), and communication (USC Annenberg), I bring an interdisciplinary background to the classroom which I combine with my professional experience to develop scenarios for active-learning methods that prepare students for positions at the intersections of technology, law, and policy.

-If you’re curious about interested in these agendas, reach out!
-I’m always eager to chat over coffee, zoom, or email/signal.
+If you’re interested in these agendas, reach out!
+I’m always eager to chat over coffee, zoom or email/signal.

 /Coming up